MDNacke/NetTools/README.md

 ## Go lang
   1. PortCheck.go    -- Check if TCP port is open on a host
+  2. SocketServer    -- Create an open TCP port on the server for testing connectivity ack to the host
-  2. pingCIDR.go     -- Take a CIDR format as input and ping the IP address that make up the IP range
+  3. pingCIDR.go     -- Take a CIDR format as input and ping the IP address that make up the IP range

 ## Python
   1. PortCheck       -- Check if TCP port is open on a host